Stocks stumble lower after inflation remains high in April

-NEW YORK (AP) — Stocks fell on Wall Street Wednesday after a report on inflation came in worse than feared.
+NEW YORK (AP) — An early rally faded by afternoon on Wall Street Wednesday, leaving stocks in the red after a report on inflation came in worse than feared.

-The S&P 500 was 0.7% lower after waffling between gains and losses in early trading.
-The Dow Jones Industrial Average was down 93 points, or 0.3%, at 32073, as of 2:25 p.m.
-Eastern time, and the Nasdaq composite was 2.1% lower as tech stocks weighed down the broader market.
+The S&P 500 was 1.2% lower after waffling between gains and losses in morning trading.
+The Dow Jones Industrial Average was down 223 points, or 0.7%, at 31,919, as of 3:35 p.m.
+Eastern time, and the Nasdaq composite was 3% lower as tech stocks weighed down the broader market.

 Wall Street has been transfixed on the nation's high inflation, and where it's heading, because it's causing the Federal Reserve to yank the supports it propped under markets for most of the pandemic.
 The Fed has flipped aggressively toward raising interest rates after seeing high inflation last longer than it expected.